brendanm403/cpnt260-a3/README.md

 ## Important Notes
 - context: I have imagined being in the world of pokemon in the region called "Hoenn".
 The hero section depicts something you may see on a national park website or tourist attraction.
 The main goal of the hero section is to get people to sign up for a tour of the desert located in Hoenn.

 - I asked you if it was okay to use pixels for some ranges in the media queries and you said it was fine.
-I used two media queries with pixels to fine tune some mobile displays.
+I used a media query with pixels to fine tune some mobile displays.

 - When inspecting the text for contrast ratio you'll notice firefox will tell you that its calculating the value against a white background if you inspect the h2.
 Instead, if you inspect the anchor element inside the h2, uncheck the `color: inherit` property, and then click the color in the .card-title-day/.card-title-night classes it will show you the contrast value calculated against the correct background color.